-SciSports research identifies Firmino and Salah as most impactful duo in football
+SciSports research identifies Firmino and Salah as best duo

 Enschede, 3 March 2020 – Which player pairs have the biggest impact on their team’s performance?
 Football players are often judged based on their goals, assists or successful passes, but the impact they have on each other’s performance usually receives little to no attention.
 To bridge this gap, data intelligence company SciSports developed a model that assesses the joint impact of each pair of players to identify the most complementary couples in football.